UEABIO/data-sci-v1/docs/01-intro-to-r.md

 R is a programming language that you will write code in, and RStudio is an Integrated Development Environment (IDE) which makes working with R easier.
 Think of it as knowing English and using a plain text editor like NotePad to write a book versus using a word processor like Microsoft Word.
 You could do it, but it wouldn't look as good and it would be much harder without things like spell-checking and formatting.
 In a similar way, you can use R without R Studio but we wouldn't recommend it.
 The key thing to remember is that although you will do all of your work using RStudio for this course, you are actually using **two** pieces of software which means that from time-to-time, both of them may have separate updates.

-R and RStudio can be downloaded for free onto your [personal computers](https://www.rstudio.com/products/rstudio/), but for convenience we will use a classroom space on **RStudio Cloud**.
+R and RStudio can be downloaded for free onto your [personal computers](https://www.rstudio.com/products/rstudio/)(see Appendices), but for convenience we will use a classroom space on **RStudio Cloud**.

 [RStudio Cloud](https://rstudio.cloud/) is a cloud-based service where we can log into remotely hosted servers that host our data analysis projects.

 The advantage of using RStudio Cloud is that all the extra packages and functions you need for this course will already be installed.
 You can log-in to your workspace from any computer as long as you have an internet connection and remember you username and password.
 I can also "visit" your projects and help out when you get stuck, if they are hosted on RStudio Cloud.

-Eventually we will also add extra tools like GitHub and RMarkdown for data reproducibility and collaborative programming, which are collaboration and version control systems that we will be using throughout the course.
-More on this in future weeks.
+Eventually we will may also add extra tools like GitHub and RMarkdown for data reproducibility, literate and collaborative programming.

-By the end of this module I hope you will have the tools to confidently analyze real data, make informative and beautiful data visuals, and be able to analyse lots of different types of data.
+By the end of this course I hope you will have the tools to confidently analyze real data, make informative and beautiful data visuals, and be able to analyze lots of different types of data.

 ## Using RStudio Cloud

 All of our sessions will run on cloud-based software.
-All you have to do is make a free account, and join our Workspace BIO-5023Y the sharing link is here.
+All you have to do is make a free account, and join our Workspace.

 Once you are signed up - you will see that there are two spaces:

--   Your workspace - for personal use
+-   Your workspace - for personal use (20hrs/month)

--   BIO-5023Y - for our module work only
+-   Our shared classroom - educational licence (no limit)

-Make sure you are working in the class workspace - there is a limit to the hours/month on your workspace, so ALL assignments and project work should take place in the BIO-5023Y workspace.
+Make sure you are working in the classroom workspace - so that I can distribute project work and 'visit' your projects if needed.

 RStudio Cloud works in exactly the same way as RStudio, but means you don't have to download any software.
 You can access the hosted cloud server and your projects through any browser connection (Chrome works best), from any computer.

-Watch these short explainer videos to get used to navigating the environment.
+Here is a good reference guide to [RStudio Cloud](https://rstudio.cloud/learn/guide#projects)

 ## Getting to know RStudio